 Also, medications aren’t an instant cure, emphasizes Kevin Lazaruk, a registered pharmacist and pharmacist consultant in Los Angeles.
 It can take four to six weeks before some medications start relieving symptoms, and they may come with some unwanted or potentially harmful side effects (like the ones noted above).

 The key, though, is to be proactive.
 If you bring up your concerns with your clinician and take the time to learn about your options, you’ll have a better shot at finding a treatment plan that works best for you.

-Another way is to ask your clinician if they can get more insight into medication options for you with pharmacogenetics (PGx).
-This type of testing is designed to help your clinician identify medications and dosages at which you’re less likely to experience side effects and more likely to find relief from your symptoms.
+Another way is to ask your clinician if they can get more insight into medication options for you with genetic testing for mental health medications.
+This type of testing, known as pharmacogenetics or PGx, is designed to help your clinician identify medications and dosages at which you’re less likely to experience side effects and more likely to find relief from your symptoms.
 With PGx testing, your clinician can deliver targeted and personalized care to determine an appropriate treatment plan for you.
 Genomind is a leader in this field.
 Learn more here.

-Mental Illness Myth #5: Therapy is a waste of time.
+Mental Health Myth #5: Therapy is a waste of time.

 If you’re worried that talking to a therapist, psychologist or psychiatrist about your troubles is not going to get you anywhere, the data say otherwise.
 According to the American Psychological Association, studies show that 75% of patients who receive psychotherapy are helped by the process.
 Furthermore, combining therapy with medication can be an especially effective way to treat mental illness for some.12

 “People often have misperceptions about what therapy is based on what they see in movies and on TV,” says Smedley.
 “Instead of spending years talking about your childhood or your parents or your dreams, we use a short-term process, where you’re a participant, finding ways to take action steps today to start feeling better.”